-Unconditional admission requires engineering undergraduate degree from an ABET accredited Engineering degree and have a 3.0 GPA
+Unconditional admission requires undergraduate degree from an ABET accredited Engineering program

 - The graduates will perform effectively in an advanced bioengineering (biomedical) related position in industry or in advance graduate/professional schools. - The graduates will demonstrate research leadership skills in using interdisciplinary and advance approaches or techniques for solving their research or project problems in the bioengineering field. - The graduates will be active in leadership positions of the professional societies. - The graduates will enhance their professional credentials through conference presentations, publications and understanding the importance of lifelong learning. - Be prepared to join the workforce and contribute to economic development.